project-chip/connectedhomeip/docs/guides/building_mcuboot_for_ti_cc13x4.md

 ## Creating image for OTA

-The MCUBoot-compatible Matter application will be named `{project_name}_header.bin`.
+The MCUBoot-compatible Matter application will be named `{project_name}_header.hex`.
 This can be merged with the MCUBoot hex file using the `oad_merge_tool.py` script in `{Matter repo root}/third_party/ti_simplelink_sdk`.
 Follow the instructions at the top of the script to generate the final hex image.